By Melodie Ho, RD

 With our food supply offering an abundance of options, we’re fortunate to have access to produce in frozen, canned and dried varieties.
 These make it easier for us to include vegetables and fruits in our meals and snacks throughout the year.
 Just as freezing local produce on our own will preserve the quality and nutrition, buying frozen vegetables and fruit in-store is a nutritious, cost-effective and convenient option during the winter months and all year round.
 Canned vegetables and fruits are also healthy options but can sometimes contain a lot of sodium or added sugar.
 Choosing canned vegetables with no added salt and canned fruits that are packed in juice rather than syrup can mitigate this concern.
 Dried vegetables and fruits also have a place in a healthy diet.
 Not only are they convenient and cost-effective, they are easy to use in soups, stews, casseroles and baked goods.
 Many of the frozen, canned and dried options in grocery stores use Canadian-grown produce so checking the food labels can help with choosing which brands to buy.

-Melodie Ho is a Registered Dietitian in Manitoba.
-She is the Program Coordinator for the Farm to School Manitoba Healthy Choice Fundraiser program.
+Melodie Ho is a Registered Dietitian.
+She was the Program Coordinator for the Farm to School Manitoba program.
 Melodie has a strong passion for the farm to table movement and its positive impact on local farmers and producers, the local economy and sustainable agriculture.